Monica Galetti: Career

+In March 2023, Galetti announced she would be returning to MasterChef: The Professionals as a judge, after she stepped down from the role in 2022.

 Publications

 Platinum Pudding Competition

 In January 2022 it was announced that Galetti would sit as a judge on The Platinum Pudding Competition, a nationwide baking competition launched on 10 January 2022 by Buckingham Palace, Fortnum & Mason and The Big Jubilee Lunch to find a new pudding dedicated to Queen Elizabeth II as part of the official Platinum Jubilee celebrations marking the 70th anniversary of the accession of Queen Elizabeth II.

 Personal life

 In 2004, Galetti married French-born sommelier David Galetti, the Head Sommelier at Le Gavroche.
 They have one daughter, born in 2006.